ecdye/zram-config/README.md

 | lz4 1.9.3        | 2.101 |   740 MB/s |  4500 MB/s |
 | lzf 3.6 -1       | 2.077 |   410 MB/s |   830 MB/s |
 | snappy 1.1.9     | 2.073 |   550 MB/s |  1750 MB/s |

-With swap, zram changes what is normally a static assumption that a HD is providing the swap using `swapiness` and `page-cache` where default `swapiness` is 60 and page-cache is 3.
-Depending on the average load zram will benefit from a setting of 80-100 for `swapiness` and changing `page-cache` to 0 so that singular pages are written which will greatly reduce latency.
-It is a shame `swapiness` is not dynamically based on load as for many systems there is often a huge difference in boot startup to settled load.
-In some cases you may find you are reducing `swapiness` purely because of boot load.

 ### Reference